Share

 The Open–Close Model

 In Open mode, the system assumes safety.
 Attention widens.
 Information flows freely between emotion, memory, and identity.
 This is the internal condition we experience as love.
-Not as a feeling alone, but as openness.

 Like a system entering safe mode, the goal is survival, not growth.